krisbanas/krisbanas.github.io/_posts/2023-03-02-succulents.md

 ## Leaf succulents

 The aforementioned Kurt Dinter also describes _Augea capensis_ - a so-called leaf succulent.
-This type of succulents evolved succulency in their leaves.
+This type of succulents evolved succulence in their leaves.
 Common leaf succulents are Aloes and Agaves.

 A small
-Augea shrub can weigh 4 kilograms and a human is able to squeeze 2 liters of water out of it with bare hands.
+Augea shrub can weigh 4 kilograms and a person is able to squeeze 2 liters of water out of it with bare hands.
-The water will however not help surviving on the south-african desert due to its saltiness.The reason why the water contains so much salt is that the plants developed a phenomenal way of storing the water.
-They use hygroscopic properties of the salt to bind water inside the leaf and minimize the losses due to vaporizing.
+The water will however not help surviving on the South African desert due to its salt contents.The reason why the water contains so much salt is that the plants developed a phenomenal way of storing the water.
+They use hygroscopic properties of the salt to bind water inside the leaf and minimize the losses caused by evaporation.

 ![succulent-4.jpg](/images/succulent-4.jpg)

 <span class="caption">_Augea capensis_ - A leaf succulent.
-As seen on the picture, it grows in the harshest of climates.</span>
+As shown in the picture, it grows in the harshest of climates.</span>

 ## Spines and thorns

 To deter the herbivores, succulents developed several techniques.
-One of them are spines - the hallmark of the cacti family.
+One of them is spines - the hallmark of the cacti family.
 Spines are a good example of convergent evolution since they evolved from different parts of plants for different, isolated, plant groups.

-I mentioned that cacti do not need leaves, since their stem and branches are responsible for photosynthesis.
+I mentioned that cacti do not need leaves, because their stem and branches are responsible for photosynthesis.
 This allowed them to repurpose the leaves.
-What they grow instead are spikes, which are strongly altered vestigial leaves.
+What they grow instead are spines, which are highly altered vestigial leaves.
 The spines are growing on so-called areoles - points on the surface of the branches, which evolved from branch buds.
 Some cacti grow glochids - hair-like, small spines.
 While not as strong as spines, they are extremely irritating and difficult to get rid of once caught.